ebmoon/ebmoon.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a 4th year CS PhD student at the UC San Diego, where I am advised by [Loris D'Antoni](https://cseweb.ucsd.edu/~ldantoni/).
+My research is focused on program synthesis techniques and their applications.
+I am also interested in the areas of program analysis, verification and security.

+Outside of work, I enjoy playing acoustic guitar.